If you’re in a hurry and want to know what the best bike helmet light is, then we recommend the Light & Motion Vis Pro 1000 Trail to be the best one.

 Last but not least, make sure you’re incorporating other safety measures when you’re on the road.
-Bike collision accidents took the lives of 843 people in 2019, so choosing the right trail, wearing protective gear, and signaling lights are literally life-saving.
+Bike collision accidents took the lives of 961 people in 2023, so choosing the right trail, wearing protective gear, and signalling lights are literally life-saving.

 Are there other ways I can add lights to my helmet?